anin-4/NewsApp/README.md

 # NewsApp
-This was my second 'mostly' solo endeavour making an Android app on my own.
+This was my second solo endeavour making an Android app on my own.
 Although I got the 'idea' for the app from a youtube series posted by 'Philipp Lackner' on youtube and also learned about pagination and some other things from the series but other than that it is mostly my implementation.

 The architecture I used is -MVVM